 Any new terminology should be used appropriately within the above discussion.

 Daily questions: Each laboratory will have a series of questions to be submitted, these should be submitted separately on ELMS by the end of the day (by 11:59 pm) on which the particular laboratory was performed.

 Course Discussion: One group each week will be assigned the role of "Lab Recorders".
-They document our progress, for all of the classes that week, in the "Course Discussion" section of ELMS.
+The group will document our progress as a class each day in the "Course Discussion" portion of the ELMS.
 While one group will have primary responsibility to update the discussion each week (and be graded upon the primary responsibility), we encourage all students to review and contribute.
 We will start each class by reviewing the discussion, deliberating our ideas and how to best communicate and document them.
 The non-lab recorder participation will be "extra credit".
 Once all groups have had the primary responsibility, in following weeks all groups will be required and graded upon this responsibility (5 points apiece).
-Near the end of the semester (before Thanksgiving), each lab group will give a 10 minute presentation on a topic related to material covered in the class as part of the discussion credit.
+Near the end of the semester (before Thanksgiving), each lab group will give a 10 minute presentation on material covered in the class as part of the discussion credit.